One resource. The best one.

 Chinese

-We're evaluating two comprehensible input resources for Mandarin.
+We’re evaluating three comprehensible input resources for Mandarin.
 Dong Chinese is an app-based platform that combines leveled comprehensible media (videos, podcasts, songs) with study tools like character etymology and handwriting practice.
 Lazy Chinese takes a CI and TPRS (Teaching Proficiency through Reading and Storytelling) approach, with leveled video content from complete beginner through advanced, multiple native-speaking instructors, and availability as a podcast.
+Vidioma is an immersion-focused aggregator with thousands of level-tagged videos curated from independent YouTube CI creators, automatic time tracking, and content from new starter through advanced (the platform does not produce its own videos).
 Currently deciding which to recommend.

 Thai